OCEAN LINER SOCIETY

 The Ocean Liner Society is a non-profit organisation.

 Our members celebrate the passenger ship in its many forms.
-Whether your interest is the liners of yesteryear, the cruise ships of today, or ferries, the society has something for all.
+Whether your interest is the liners of yesteryear, the cruise ships of today, or ferries and excursion boats , the society has something for all.

 Members include employees of major shipping companies, authors and ship buffs, inveterate travellers and armchair sailors.